 What You’ll Need

-Before you get started, you'll need the following to develop apps or clock faces with the Fitbit SDK:
+Before you get started, you'll need the following prerequisites to develop apps or clock faces with the Fitbit SDK:

 - Fitbit user account.
 Sign up here.